ni/measurement-plugin-packager-labview/README.md

 6. Click on the `Package` button to start the packaging process.
 7. After the packaging is complete:
-    - The build status will be displayed.
+    - The packaging status will be displayed.
     - If the "Open the target directory post build" option is enabled, the File Explorer will open the packages directory.